-Some do better and others do worse, but every so often an heir comes along who profoundly changes the way that business is operated and leaves a meaningful legacy for the family to build upon further.
+Some do better, and others do worse.
+Still, every so often, an heir comes along who profoundly changes how business is operated and leaves a meaningful legacy for the family to build upon further.

-He has been featured dozens of times in the international media, with outlets from the New York Times, to Atlantic Magazine, to the New Yorker singing his praises and waxing lyrical about his butcher shop, his restaurants and his philosophy.
+He has been featured dozens of times in the international media, with outlets from the New York Times, to Atlantic Magazine, to the New Yorker singing his praises and waxing lyrical about his butcher shop, restaurants, and his philosophy.
 A quick YouTube search turns up more than 175 videos, including this great episode from Anthony Bourdain’s No Reservations on the Travel Channel.

 And Dante doesn’t understand.
-The artist says to him that his “race,” that is our race… are like those who walk towards the dark, and carry a light at their back.
+The artist says to him that his “race,” that is our race… are like those who walk towards the dark and carry a light at their back.
 They don’t see where they are going.
-They move forward by instinct, by following their heart but they light the way for those that follow.
+They move forward by instinct, by following their heart, but they light the way for those that follow.
 They open a path.”
 His path is to use this moment and 250 years of collective family experience to teach others to treat men and animals well and humanely.
 Not bad for a simple butcher.

-Cecchini has been fortunate to get lots of attention from celebrities, the media and on travel sites, but so far lacks a meaningful presence on Twitter, Facebook, and other SM outlets.
+Cecchini has been fortunate to get lots of attention from celebrities, the media, and travel sites but so far lacks a meaningful presence on Twitter, Facebook, and other SM outlets.
 I am excited to watch as he boosts his presence across these platforms to help spread the word further and faster.

 In the meantime, grazie Dario, for your food, your spirit, and your entrepreneurial passion.
 Bravo!

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design